 Turning Earth runs a communal workspace.
 Members can use the workspace for as long as they need on any given day as long as they stay within their weekly allowance.

 A wide range of tools is available to use in the studio.
-There are communal tools available for most standard tasks, including throwing and handbuilding tools, water buckets, sponges, and paintbrushes.
+There are some communal tools available for most standard tasks, including throwing and handbuilding tools, water buckets, sponges, and paintbrushes.
 Members are encouraged to collect their own tools as they develop in their practice.
-We sell starter tool sets on-site
+We sell starter tool sets on-site for just £5.

 Personal Storage Space